Shortage-hit Venezuelans scratch heads over complex devaluation

 As a result, there are shortages of basic consumption goods ranging from chicken to laundry detergent, leading to occasional scuffles for scarce products.

-The scarcities and lines have contributed to a dip in Maduro’s approval rating - to 22 percent according to one pollster - and give opponents hope of wresting control of parliament from the ruling Socialist Party in a vote later this year.
+The scarcities and lines have contributed to a dip in Maduro’s approval - to 22 percent according to one pollster - and has given opponents hope of wresting control of parliament from the ruling Socialist Party in a vote later this year.

-Maduro says the country is a victim of an “economic war,” and argues that Venezuelans today are generally better off and better fed than they were before Chavez took office in 1999.
+Maduro says the country is a victim of an “economic war,” and points out that Venezuelans are generally better off and better fed now than they were before Chavez took office in 1999.

-The devaluation is likely to ripple across the balance sheets of foreign corporations with significant exposure to Venezuela, ranging from household products maker Kimberly-Clark Corp (KMB.N) to oil services company Schlumberger NV (SLB.N).
+The devaluation is likely to ripple across the balance sheets of foreign corporations with significant exposure to Venezuela, ranging from household products maker Kimberly-Clark Corp to oil services company Schlumberger NV.

 Venezuelan bonds were up on Friday after the release of the exchange rate, as devaluations tend to reduce the cost of imports and free up more hard currency to pay debt.

-Essentially, those who cannot obtain dollars at the other two rates will try to get the Simadi rate.
+Essentially, those who cannot get dollars at the other two rates will try to get the Simadi rate of 170.

 “We remain skeptical about the impact this three-tiered FX system will have on an already stagflationary economy,” wrote UBS economists in a research note.
 “We believe that Simadi will, at most, remain a rather marginal FX allocation system.”